kamax-matrix/matrix-appservice-email/README.md

 2. [Configure the bridge](#configure)
 3. [Run the bridge](#run) manually or via Docker
 4. [Configure your HS](#homeserver) to read the bridge registration file
-5. [Install and Configure mxisd](#mxisd) to use this bridge for unknown 3PID lookup
-7. Configure your Matrix client to use mxisd as the Identity Server
-8. Invite someone to a room with an e-mail which has no 3PID mapping
+5. [See Usage instructions](#usage) to see how to interact with the bridge
-9. Start chatting!
+6. Start chatting!

 ## Build
 Checkout the repo and initialize the submodules